 A City Planning Commission for the City of Dassel is established.
 The Commission shall be the city planning agency.
-(74 Code, Chapter 3.04, § 1)

-(74 Couc, Chapter 5.04,)
+Dassel - Administration

+§ 32.02 COMPOSITION.
-(A) The Planning Commission shall consist of five members appointed by the City Council and may be removed by a four-fifths vote of the Council.
-A Council member, appointed annually by the City Council, shall serve as a member ex-officio.

-(B) Appointees shall hold their offices until their successors are appointed and qualified.
+- (A) The Planning Commission shall consist of five members appointed by the City Council.
+At least one, but not more than two, shall be a current member of the City Council.
+All members of the Planning Commission must be residents of the City of Dassel. - () Appointees shall hold their offices until their successors are appointed and qualified.
 Vacancies during the term shall be filled by the Council for the unexpired portion of the term.
-Every appointed member shall before entering upon the discharge of his or her duties take an oath that he or she will faithfully discharge the duties of his or her office.

-(C) Terms shall be for two calendar years.

-(D) Appointed members shall be compensated a lump sum annually in lieu of mileage and expenses as determined by Council resolution.

-('74 Code, Chapter 3.04, § 2) (Am.
+Every appointed member shall before entering upon the discharge of his or her duties take an oath that he or she will faithfully discharge the duties of his or her office. - (B) Appointment of Planning Commission members shall be for a term of two calendar years, except the appointment of a City Council member to the Planning Commission shall be for a term of one calendar year.
+Removal of any Planning Commission member during the member's term shall require a four-fifths vote of the City Council. - (C) Appointed members shall be compensated a lump sum annually in lieu of mileage and expenses as determined by Council resolution. ('74 Code, Chapter 3.04, § 2) (Am.
 Ord.
 3.04, passed 5-20-75; Am.
 Ord.
 3.041, passed 12-1-75; Am.
 Ord.
-01-2004, passed 2-2-04)
+01-2004, passed 2-2-04) (Amended 32.02, passed April 17, 2023)